dramoz/arty-s7/projects/arty_s7_atrover/spartan7_blog_summary.md

 One interesting challenge what the use of two different but similar languages for design.
 The Verilog syntax was based on C. Therefore, sometimes while coding RTL some C/C++ constructs were mixed or vice-versa.

+> 📝 Although I have not compared yet my current implementation against a Microblaze soft core with Vivado IP integrator, I think the current implementation requires less logic and interconnections resources.
+Without taking into account the soft core processors, the extra logic and paths when using the AXI4 to connect peripherals would require extra resources that can be costly.
+Note, that I think that it should be possible to use a Microblaze without AXI4, but I have not gone there yet.
+Nevertheless, I think that with Vivado IP Integrator aid it would be faster to deploy an application - if no experience or resource reuse is available.

+## CoCoTB/Verilator

+When working with FPGAs, simulating first is key.
+Debugging time of untested RTL code directly on an FPGA is costly and a long task.
+Fortunately, there are free available tools to speed up the first debugging stages.
+Using the Vivado simulator is a good starting point, but for complex designs simulation time becomes prohibitive.
+Most of the errors I have were easy to debug with CoCoTB/Verilator by using Python to generate the testcases.

+> ⚠ Improving your testing skills while working with embedded systems (with or without FPGAs) is a key to successfully deploying projects.

 ## Future work

 This is an ongoing project, and there are several features coming later.
 Among them, the next ones are: